cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 ### Latency

-The following figures show the latencies observed on each of the 5 runs of each experiment.
+The following figures show the latencies observed on each of the 5 runs of each experiment;
+the redline shows the average of each run.
+It can be easily seen from these graphs that the larger the vote extension size, the more latency varies and the more common higher latencies become.
+Even in the case of extensions of size 2k, the mean latency goes from below 5s to nearly 10s.

 **Baseline**